Joe Louis 38 Career Boxing Fights On 9 DVDs With Motion Menus

 Joe Louis vs Baer II

-Joe Louis had only three losses in his 69 professional fights.
+Joseph Louis Barrow (May 13, 1914 – April 12, 1981), best known as Joe Louis.
+Louis had 69 professional fights with only three losses.
 He tallied 52 knockouts and held the championship from 1937 to 1949, the longest span of any heavyweight titleholder.
 After returning from retirement, Louis failed to regain the championship in 1950, and his career ended after he was knocked out by Rocky Marciano in 1951.
+The man who had been called the Brown Bomber was finished.

 Fights Boxing DVD 9